-Prof. Herbst also created world history Summer Institutes for middle and high school teachers, funded by the National Endowment for the Humanities, and is currently developing a new Summer Institute to be offered at UC San Diego in August 2018, pending funding.
+Prof. Herbst also created world history Summer Institutes for middle and high school teachers, funded by the National Endowment for the Humanities (NEH), and serves as a proposal reviewer for NEH summer institutes and seminars for teachers.

-“Istanbul Between East and West: Crossroads of Culture” Summer Institute brought 50 middle and high school teachers to Istanbul for a three-week program of study and inter-cultural encounter.
-The National Endowment for the Humanities funded these Institutes, each of which received more than 350 nation-wide applications for its 25 spaces.
+In 2013 and 2015, he offered “Istanbul Between East and West: Crossroads of Culture,” a Summer Institute which brought 50 middle and high school teachers to Istanbul for three-week programs of study and inter-cultural encounter.
+The National Endowment for the Humanities funded both Institutes, each of which received more than 350 nation-wide applications for its 25 spaces.

 The Summer Institutes brought social studies teachers to Istanbul for an intensive three-week program where they learned from leading scholars on Roman, Byzantine, Medieval Mediterranean, Ottoman, and modern Turkish history.
 The 2015 faculty team was drawn from UC San Diego, UC Riverside, Ohio State University, University of Michigan, Arizona State University, and from Boğazici and Özyeğin Universities in Turkey.
 This faculty team was comprised of distinguished scholars and recognized leaders in their respective periods of historical study.
 Equally important, these scholars were outstanding and passionate teachers.